Swaroop772/Fitness-Tracker/README.md

 ## Features

 - Track daily exercise routines and calories burned.
-- Predict calories burned based on exercise type and user input using **Linear Regression**.
+- Predict calories burned based on exercise type and user input using **Random Forest **.
 - Generate workout plans and suggest exercises based on user goals.
 - Store and retrieve fitness data using a database for calories and exercises.
 - User-friendly interface using **Streamlit** for easy interaction and visualization.